sukannyapurkayastha/DASP_report_template/Setup Instructions.md

+# **Review Overview Generation**
+Here is the link to our project git repo: https://github.com/sukannyapurkayastha/DASP_report_template
 ## **Installation and Setup Instructions**

 This guide helps you set up and run the project, which consists of 2 main parts: